Harelyac/CamConvertorApp/README.md

 trying to explain what I did)

 at this time, it works well running on my phone and android emulator, but maybe we will have to throw away some of the animations because it can do some version problems at compile time. so dont hesitate to delete some of them from Main activity..
+Most of the animation I took from https://mindorks.com/android/store/Animations

 points to take care of
 1.think how to deal with large amount of types and signs. almost impossible to show all of them on settings menu...